ucdd2016/book/src/learning/intro/index.md

 Welcome to the 2016 edition of UCDD II!

-There are three major learning components each week:
+Today is introduction.
+We will go through the three major learning components of this class:

 1. Team Learning (Due: every Friday @ 11:59pm)
 2. Individual Learning (Due: every Sunday @ 11:59pm)